elichou/causal_simulations/README.md

 ### Setup Files

-- `README.rst`: ReStructuredText file, often used for documentation purposes.
+- `README.rst`: Used for documentation purposes.

 - `pyproject.toml`: Configuration file to manage the build system requirements for Python projects.